Laws of Form: Equations of the second degree (Chapter 11)

 Chapter 11 of LoF introduces equations of the second degree, composed of recursive formulae that can be seen as having "infinite" depth.
 Some recursive formulae simplify to the marked or unmarked state.
 Others "oscillate" indefinitely between the two states depending on whether a given depth is even or odd.
 Specifically, certain recursive formulae can be interpreted as oscillating between true and false over successive intervals of time, in which case a formula is deemed to have an "imaginary" truth value.
 Thus the flow of time may be introduced into the primary algebra.

 (Turney 1986) shows how these recursive formulae can be interpreted via Alonzo Church's Restricted Recursive Arithmetic (RRA).
 Church introduced RRA in 1955 as an axiomatic formalization of finite automata.
 Turney presents a general method for translating equations of the second degree into Church's RRA, illustrating his method using the formulae E1, E2, and E4 in chapter 11 of LoF.
 This translation into RRA sheds light on the names Spencer-Brown gave to E1 and E4, namely "memory" and "counter".
 RRA thus formalizes and clarifies LoFs notion of an imaginary truth value.

-Related work

-Gottfried Leibniz, in memoranda not published before the late 19th and early 20th centuries, invented Boolean logic.
-His notation was isomorphic to that of LoF: concatenation read as conjunction, and "non-(X)" read as the complement of X. Recognition of Leibniz's pioneering role in algebraic logic was foreshadowed by (Lewis 1918) and (Rescher 1954).
-But a full appreciation of Leibniz's accomplishments had to await the work of Wolfgang Lenzen, published in the 1980s and reviewed in (Lenzen 2004).

-Charles Sanders Peirce (1839–1914) anticipated the primary algebra in three veins of work: